 Wondering what a bad wheel bearing sounds like?
 You have come to the right place.
-In this article we will show you a video of a Mercedes-Benz with bad front wheel bearing.
-In the video you will be able to hear what a bad wheel bearing sounds like.
+In this article, we will show you a video of a Mercedes-Benz with a bad front wheel bearing.
+In the video, you will be able to hear what a bad wheel bearing sounds like.
 Once you identify a defective wheel bearing you want to replace it as soon as possible.
-You can replace a wheel bearing yourself, which we will show you in another article or have an auto repair shop replace the wheel bearing for you.
+You can replace a wheel bearing yourself, which we will show you in another article, or have an auto repair shop replace the wheel bearing for you.

 How Does a Bad Wheel Bearing Sound?